segfault24/dirtd/esiclient/docs/CorporationApi.md

 CorporationApi apiInstance = new CorporationApi();
 Integer corporationId = 56; // Integer | An EVE corporation ID
-String acceptLanguage = "en-us"; // String | Language to use in the response String datasource = "tranquility"; // String | The server name you would like data from String ifNoneMatch = "ifNoneMatch_example"; // String | ETag from a previous request.
+String acceptLanguage = "en"; // String | Language to use in the response String datasource = "tranquility"; // String | The server name you would like data from String ifNoneMatch = "ifNoneMatch_example"; // String | ETag from a previous request.
 A 304 will be returned if this matches the current ETag
-String language = "en-us"; // String | Language to use in the response, takes precedence over Accept-Language Integer page = 1; // Integer | Which page of results to return String token = "token_example"; // String | Access token to use if unable to set a header try {
+String language = "en"; // String | Language to use in the response, takes precedence over Accept-Language Integer page = 1; // Integer | Which page of results to return String token = "token_example"; // String | Access token to use if unable to set a header try {